AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/asset-details.md

 ## System metadata

 Some asset metadata is automatically collected when an asset is uploaded, such as file type, size, dimensions, source, and more.
-With the exception of file name, you cannot edit default system metadata.
+Except for the file name, you cannot edit default system metadata.

 ### Generated tags